The Youth Block

-If you have any queries or wish to make an appointment, please contact John Colvine on:
+If you have any queries or wish to hire the band, please contact the Band Manager John Colvine on:

 Welcome to the ECB Blog, here you can find entries by members giving you a personal insight to the Band.